MetaDocencia/SitioWeb-NV/content/post/2024/20241701-2023Report/index.en.md

 <i><font size="-0.6">Workshops page on our website and recordings uploaded to our YouTube channel.</font></i>
 </p>

 Additionally, we improved and redesigned our workshop and event registration and certification process.
-Find the materials for each course through the following list:

-1. The [Accessible Zoom with a Screen Reader](/en/curso/zoom/) workshop was published and taught 3 times between December 2022 and October 2023.
-There were also 3 editions of [How to Teach Programming Online](/en/curso/programar/) and of [Present!
-Resources for Active Meetings](/en/curso/intro-abc-online/).
+1. The Accessible Zoom with a Screen Reader workshop was published and taught 3 times between December 2022 and October 2023.
+There were also 3 editions of How to Teach Programming Online and of Present!
+Resources for Active Meetings.
 These were our most taught stable courses in 2023.
 2. The "MetaEvaluations: Evaluate While Teaching" workshop was improved and piloted twice in November and December 2022.
-3. The workshop [Social Impacts of Artificial Intelligence](/en/curso/etica_en_ia/) was published and taught in person in March 2023, during the Latin American Meeting on Artificial Intelligence (Khipu 2023), in Montevideo (Uruguay).
+3. The [workshop Social Impacts of Artificial Intelligence](https://doi.org/10.5281/zenodo.17470211) was published and taught in person in March 2023, during the Latin American Meeting on Artificial Intelligence (Khipu 2023), in Montevideo (Uruguay).
-4. The in-person [Train the Trainer](/curso/entrenamiento-instructores/) workshop was adapted to the local audience and delivered with CABANAnet in Buenos Aires (Argentina), in April 2023.
+4. The in-person Train the Trainer workshop was adapted to the local audience and delivered with CABANAnet in Buenos Aires (Argentina), in April 2023.

+Find the materials for each course [here](https://www.metadocencia.org/en/proyecto/cursos-a-medida/)
 <p align="center">
 <img src="/img/reporte-2023/TtT-CABANA-2023.png" alt="CABANANet and MetaDocencia during the workshops.
 Images: courtesy of attendees." width="600px"/>
 <i><font size="-0.6">CABANANet and MetaDocencia during the workshops.
 Images: courtesy of attendees.</font></i>